-We can all agree that clogs are inconvenient and frustrating.
+We can all agree that Drain clogs are inconvenient and frustrating.
 You may find yourself standing ankle-deep in water during your shower or washing your hands faster to keep the water from totally filling the sink.
-Most clogs build up over time and can be easily fixed with the following methods if caught early enough, but sudden clogs (think something stuck in the toilet) may require more drastic measures.
-Professor Plumb in Columbiana, AL is here to take care of your plumbing and drain services whenever you have a clog that you can’t safely manage or are unsure how to fix the issue.
+Most Drains build up over time and can be easily fixed with the following methods if caught early enough, but sudden Drain clogs (think something stuck in the toilet) may require more drastic measures.
+Professor Plumb in Shelby County, AL is here to take care of your plumbing and drain services whenever you have a clog that you can’t safely manage or are unsure how to fix the issue.
 Is it possible to unclog common shower and drain clogs on your own?
 Sure it is!
 Here are some of the most common, effective, and safest methods:

 - Boiling water

 This is probably the simplest, yet least safe of the methods we’re going over.
 All you have to do is boil some water!
 Boil about a quart or so of water on the stove or in the microwave.
 Then, slowly and carefully pour it down the clogged drain.
 If it’s not a bad clog, it should do the trick!
 This method is nice because it doesn’t require special tools or chemicals.

 - Baking soda and vinegar